How a Criminal Defense Attorney Can Help if You Are Facing Child Abuse Charges

 Additionally, an experienced criminal defense attorney can help the defendant build a strong defense.
 They can investigate the evidence presented against the defendant and find any flaws or inconsistencies in the case.
 They can also identify and gather evidence that can support the defendant's case and provide testimony from witnesses or experts that may support the defendant's claims.

-The attorney can also negotiate with the prosecution to reduce or dismiss the charges, if possible.
+Furthermore, the attorney can also negotiate with the prosecution to reduce or dismiss the charges, if possible.
 In some cases, a plea bargain may be offered that can result in reduced charges or a lesser sentence.
 An experienced criminal defense attorney can help their client make an informed decision about whether to accept a plea bargain or go to trial.

 What is Child Abuse in Maryland?